mckfarm/library/docs/quest_commands.md

 du -d 1 /path/to/directory | sort -n
 ```

-Is there room on Quest?
+Is there room in your allocation?
 ```
 checkproject <allocation>
 ```